+Nobody has time to write.
 Competitors who publish consistently build a searchable library of proof.
 Case studies, technical posts, project documentation.
 Each piece compounds.
-The gap widens every month without anyone noticing until a bid is lost to a less capable firm that documented their work.
+The gap widens every month until a bid is lost to a less capable firm that documented their work.

 What published content looks like